 W. Gordon Belser Arboretum-Home

 The Belser Arboretum is a forest sanctuary in metropolitan Columbia, South Carolina that preserves diverse native plant communities.
-The tract was gifted in 1959 by W. Gordon Belser to the Department of Biological Sciences, at the University of South Carolina in Columbia, SC.
-Mr. Belser specified that the unique site should be used as an arboretum: a collection of trees or native plant communities for use in teaching and research by the University faculty and students.
+The tract was gifted in 1959 by W. Gordon Belser to the University of South Carolina.
+Mr. Belser specified that the unique site should be used as an arboretum and a sanctuary for plants and animals for the benefit and instruction of the University’s students in Biology.

-In the next four decades after the donation, residential and commercial development swallowed up almost all areas of undisturbed forest within city limits.
-At the same time, the ecology movement was growing throughout the world.
-Outdoor teaching facilities were urgently needed to accommodate the rapidly increasing number of environmental students at the University of South Carolina.
-Therefore, a Restoration of the Arboretum was started in 2006 by students and faculty of the Department of Biological Sciences.
+In the four decades after the donation, residential and commercial development swallowed up almost all areas of undisturbed forest within Columbia’s city limits.
+During this time, the Arboretum property was largely neglected, and the site was overrun with invasive vines and many exotic weeds.
+With a rapidly increasing number of environmental students at the University of South Carolina, outdoor teaching facilities were urgently needed, and therefore, a restoration of the Arboretum was started in 2006 by students and faculty of the Department of Biological Sciences.